department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/mvp_rollout_plan.md

 #### Planning

-- Desired date range or test duration: Aug 22 - Sept 4
+- Date range or test duration: Aug 22 - Sept 4
-- Desired number of users: 2
+- Number of users: 2
 - How you'll recruit the right production test users: We have identified two BAH Veterans
 - How you'll conduct the testing: UAT
 - How you'll give the test users access to the product in production w/o making it live on VA.gov: Through use of a feature flag